JeongYeonHan/1DLeveeBuildingModel/README.md

 # 1D-Levee-Building-Model
 **Title of Manuscript**: Linking levee-building processes with channel avulsion: Geomorphic analysis for assessing avulsion frequency and style (2021)
-* computing levee building process through advection settling model
+* This model is computing levee building process through advection settling model

 * LBM.m
-* This is the Test1, 4, and 5 script, responsible for running repeated levee aggradation under a given set of input conditions.
+This is the Test1, 4, and 5 script, responsible for running repeated levee aggradation under a given set of input conditions.
 (Title is shorthand for "Levee Building Model")

 * LBM_T2.m
 This is the Test2 script, responsible for running repeated levee aggradation under a given set of input conditions.
 (Title is shorthand for "Levee Building Model Test2")